daniellowtw/gojson/README.md

 This is a modification of the original gojson library that supports the following:

 * Pointer types to allow detection of omitted fields from the JSON input
+* Omit empty support so that null fields are not generated when using marshalling

 Note that the example given below has not been updated to reflect the changes I've done.